openmrs/openmrs-esm-form-engine-lib/README.md

 - **Conditional rendering** - The form engine supports the conditional rendering of form fields based on the values of other form fields.
 This allows for the creation of dynamic forms that can adapt to the user's input.
 - **Data sources** - The form engine supports the use of data sources to populate form fields.
 This allows for the creation of forms that can be populated with data from external sources.
 - **Expression helpers** - The form engine supports the use of expression helpers to evaluate expressions within the form schema.
 This allows for the creation of complex expressions that can be evaluated by the form engine.
+- **Translations** - The form engine supports translations for various elements such as action items, notifications, validators, and questions within the forms.
+Translations for pages, sections, and question labels are retrieved from the backend.
+- **Drug orders** - The form engine facilitates drug orders by enabling the launch of the drug order basket.
+This feature allows users to add drugs along with medication details contained in the template for the specified drug.
+- **Lab orders** - The form engine supports lab orders created using observations (obs) by utilizing the testOrders type on a specific question.
+- **Markdown/ Read only fields** - The form engine includes support for read-only fields embedded within forms.
+These fields are utilized to provide additional information or guide users without allowing input.

 ## Getting started